Customising your Koha catalogue 2025

 2. Custom search

-OpacCustomSearch is the region to work with if your library would like to make changes to the catalogue search bar.
-These changes will be applied to every page where the catalogue search bar shows.
-We often develop HTML customisations in OpacCustomSearch when changing how patrons can conduct searches, such as implementing a way to search EBSCO’s Discovery Service without integrating a plugin.
+OpacCustomSearch is the region to work with if your organisation would like to make changes to the catalogue search bar.
+These changes will be applied to every page on the OPAC where the catalogue search bar shows not just the homepage.
+We add HTML customisations in OpacCustomSearch to change how users may conduct searches, such as implementing a search tab for EBSCO’s Discovery Service.

 3. Navigation